openecs/bootcamp/SETUP.md

-## Installing Command Line Tools in Mac OS X
+## Installing Command Line Tools on Mac OS X

 1. Launch the Terminal in the Applications/Utilities folder or on the Launchpad
 2. Type the following command: